 In the aftermath of Leipzig, two smaller German states, Bavaria and Saxony, switched sides; while withdrawing to the Rhine, the French had to knock the Bavarians out of the way (the battle of Hanau).
 All of Germany was now free; the Confederation of the Rhine was dissolved, and both sides prepared for an invasion of France in 1814.
 Prussia, Russia, Austria and Sweden assembled for a joint attack across the Rhine, while Wellington's victorious Peninsular Army moved out of Spain, captured a mountain pass in the Pyrenees, and took the nearest town in southwestern France, Toulouse.

 Once more Napoleon created a fresh army from almost nothing.
 He displayed the energy and skill of a demon, but there were too many invaders.
 Eventually they simply marched past him and occupied Paris.
 Napoleon, at nearby Fontainebleau, did not admit defeat until his own marshals refused to follow him anymore.
 He abdicated from the throne of France, but was told he could be emperor over the tiny island of Elba, 86 square miles of scrub-covered mountains between Corsica and the Italian mainland.
 With the island came a population of 13,000, a small army of 700 men and a pension of two million francs per year.
-The Hapsburgs took his Austrian empress and son to Vienna; he never saw them again.(13)
+Not much had happened there since the first millennium B.C., when the Etruscans mined iron ore on the island.
+The moderate, Mediterranean climate made Elba a nice place to retire, but it offered nothing to a person with ambition.
+The Hapsburgs took Napoleon's Austrian empress and son to Vienna; he never saw them again.(13)

 A statue of Napoleon at Chemin des Dames, where his recruits won a battle in March 1814.
 A century later, in World War I, the three battles of the Aisne River were also fought here.